mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 To make sure the webhook requests to your application are coming from Vonage, you may:

-* setup a firewall to accept requests from [Vonage IPs](https://help.nexmo.com/hc/en-us/articles/115004859247-Which-IP-addresses-should-I-whitelist-in-order-to-receive-voice-traffic-from-Nexmo-) only;
+* setup a firewall to accept requests from [Vonage IP ranges](https://help.nexmo.com/hc/en-us/articles/115004859247-Which-IP-addresses-should-I-whitelist-in-order-to-receive-voice-traffic-from-Nexmo-) only;
 * check [callback signature](/voice/voice-api/guides/signed-webhooks).